 A Clarksburg native, Jessica Spatafore earned a B.S. in Advertising from the West Virginia University School of Media.
 Through the WVU student exchange program, she spent a semester in Hong Kong; also traveling to Cambodia, Thailand, Malaysia, and Macau.

-Jessica has more than ten years of experience in development and communications.
-She has vast knowledge and understanding of communications, fundraising, marketing, and special events.
+With more than ten years of experience, Jessica has vast knowledge and understanding of communications, fundraising, marketing, and special events.
 Her work with the WVLT focuses on conservation awareness and fundraising campaigns to help protect West Virginia’s special places, making a perpetual impact in her home state.
 In her spare time, Jessica enjoys hiking and picnicking in Elizabeth’s Woods with her husband, two sons, and Goldendoodle.